Sewer Scopes / Sewer Inspections

 In addition, we believe that there is a conflict of interest when sewer line contractors also offer to repair the problems they might find.
 Purchasing a new home can be extremely stressful and worrisome.
 While many plumbing contractors are honest, there are also those who take advantage of unsuspecting homeowners by pushing unnecessary pipe repairs during an already stressful time.
 Because of the obvious conflict of interest in both finding and then immediately offering to fix very expensive problems in your home, we only provide inspection services and do not bid on fixing any problems that we might discover.
 We will, however, be happy to provide you a list of contractors should your sewer line need repair.
 As with any of our services, we will never receive a kick back or referral fee for giving referrals.

 Nonprofit Home Inspection’s sewer scopes are conducted to give a preliminary analysis about the physical condition and functionality of a home’s sewer line at the time of the inspection.
 Significant defects in materials visible at the time of the inspection will be noted in the report.
 The inspection is limited to visible defects at the time of the inspection and we are not able to predict the life expectancy of the sewer line nor predict the likelihood of defects that may occur in the future.
 Because code requirements vary significantly by jurisdiction and can change often, these preliminary sewer scopes do not constitute a review of code requirements nor an analysis of property lines, easements or boundaries.
 If defects are observed, further review and repair by a licensed sewer contractor is advised before the end of the contingency period.
+Because it would be extremely unwise for any contractor to use a third party locate for such expensive repairs, any legitimate sewer contractor should conduct their own sewer scope and locate in order to give you a firm estimate for repairs if necessary.

 To help you make an informed decision about getting a sewer scope or sewer inspection, please find below a number of frequently asked questions concerning our services.
 After getting up to speed on important distinctions about our services, feel free to give us a call or send us an email to schedule your sewer scope today!